rubiojr/essex-fog/README.md

 ## Find the server flavor we want.

-m1.tiny has 512 MB of RAM and no additional ephemeral storage

-List the flavors available with the command 'nova flavor-list'

     flavor = conn.flavors.find { |f| f.name == 'm1.tiny' }

+m1.tiny has 512 MB of RAM and no additional ephemeral storage.
+List the flavors available with the command 'nova flavor-list'.

 ## Find the server image/template we want

-List the images available with 'nova image-list' or glance index

     image = conn.images.find { |i| i.name == 'ubuntu-precise-amd64' }

+List the images available with 'nova image-list' or glance index.

 ## Create the server